shaysugg/Notes/iOS-study/Concurency/Concurrency + CoreData.md

 * `perform(_:)`
 * `performAndWait(_:)`

+*note that in the modern concurrency it's possible to wait for the perform completion by using `try await` *

 these methods ensure that whatever action we pass to them is executed ==on the same queue that created the context.== the first is an asynchronous method, whereas the second is synchronous
 ## Heavy coreData Operations